Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_05_Synthesis_and_Implementing_Design/README.md

 the `axi_noc` IP can be configured to include one, two, or four instances of the integrated MC.
 If two or four instances of the MC are selected, they are configured to form a single interleaved memory.
 In this case, the memory controllers are configured identically and mapped to the same address.
-Interleaving is controlled by the NoC.
+The NoC controls interleaving.
-1. Add an instance of the Versal™ AXI NoC IP by right-clicking anywhere on the block design canvas and selecting **Add IP** from the context menu.
+1. Add an instance of the Versal AXI NoC IP by right-clicking anywhere on the block design canvas and selecting **Add IP** from the context menu.
 2. Open the AXI NoC IP customization GUI by double-clicking it.
 The General tab shows the set of NoC interfaces to configure.
 Configure the number of master and slave interfaces as